-We typically have discussion meetings twice per month, with one devoted to feature (or short film) scripts and one devoted to TV scripts.
-We meet primarily to provide feedback on a completed script written by one of our members, which we all download and read before the meeting.
+We typically have discussion meetings twice per month, with one devoted to Feature scripts and one devoted to TV scripts.
+We meet to provide feedback on a completed script written by one of our members, which we all download and read before the meeting.
 The other purpose of the group is networking with other writers.

-A note about sharing scripts: Scripts being discussed by the group are made available via the website to all group members for at least a week.
+A note about sharing scripts: Scripts being discussed by the group are made for download to all group members for at least a week.
 It should go without saying that if you read someone else's script you should not copy their ideas or work, nor should you share them with others without the author's permission.
-I strongly believe that it is more important to get my work and ideas out there, and to receive feedback from a wide range of people, than to worry about someone stealing my ideas or scripts, but if you are at all concerned with this then - while you are still very welcome to attend our meetings - you can simply choose not to have your work discussed by the group.
-It is also a good practice to copyright your scripts (with e.g. the US Copyright Office) before sending them anywhere.
+We strongly believe it is more important to get our work out there, and to receive feedback, than to worry about someone stealing our ideas or scripts, but if you are at all concerned with this then - while you are still very welcome to attend our meetings - you can simply choose not to have your work discussed by the group.
+It is also a good practice to copyright your scripts (with e.g. the US Copyright Office (http://www.copyright.gov/)) before sending them anywhere.

-• We avoid talking about things like formatting or punctuation, grammar, spelling etc. (unless it's a very general, brief comment).
-Instead, we try to focus on big picture comments (e.g. structure, plot, character, tone, etc.) before getting down to more detailed comments (e.g. jokes, specific dialogue, etc.).
+• We avoid talking about things like formatting or punctuation, grammar, spelling etc. (unless it's a very general, brief comment) and try instead to focus on big picture comments (e.g. structure, plot, character, tone, etc.) before getting down to more detailed comments (e.g. jokes, specific dialogue, etc.).

-There are no fees (other than a nominal fee if you're presenting your script at the meeting), and you will NOT be solicited to attend fee-paying seminars or to purchase anyone's script editing services, though you'll often find free (or very cheap) events posted on the message board.
+There are no fees other than the nominal fee to present, and you will NOT be solicited to attend fee-paying seminars or buy script editing services, although free/cheap events may be posted on the message board.

 All we ask is that when you RSVP 'yes' you commit to downloading and reading the entire script we'll be discussing ahead of time.
 We won't be reading any of the script during the meeting, so if you haven't read it in advance you'll find it difficult to participate fully on the day.